 Nobel Laureate Hartmut Michel Joins Verseon's Scientific Advisory Board

 FREMONT, Calif., Nov.
-8, 2023 /PRNewswire/ -- Verseon is pleased to announce that Dr. Hartmut Michel, winner of the 1988 Nobel Prize in Chemistry, has joined the company's scientific advisory board.
-Dr. Michel's work in X-ray crystallography established improved methodologies for crystallizing cellular membrane proteins and elucidating their structures.
+9, 2023 /PRNewswire/ -- Verseon is pleased to announce that Dr. Hartmut Michel, winner of the 1988 Nobel Prize in Chemistry, has joined the company's scientific advisory board.
+Dr. Michel's work in X-ray crystallography established methodologies for crystallizing cellular membrane proteins and elucidating their structures.

-Among the many awards and prizes Dr. Michel has received are the Biophysics Prize of the American Physical Society and the Gottfried Wilhelm Leibniz Prize, the highest honor awarded in German scientific research.
-He has been a member of the German Academy of Sciences Leopoldina and the Netherlands Academy of Arts and Sciences since 1995, an international member of the US Academy of Sciences since 1996, and a Foreign Member of the UK's Royal Society since 2005.
+Dr. Michel is a recipient of the Biophysics Prize of the American Physical Society and is one of the original eleven recipients of the Gottfried Wilhelm Leibniz Prize, the highest honor awarded in German scientific research.
+He is a member of the German Academy of Sciences Leopoldina and an international member of the US Academy of Sciences and a Foreign Member of the UK's Royal Society.

-Dr. Michel is the emeritus Director of the Max Planck Institute Biophysics Department of Molecular Membrane Biology and an adjunct professor at the University of Frankfurt.
-His research now concentrates on cellular respiration and active transport across cell membranes.
-The goal of his research projects is to fight diseases like tuberculosis and cancer.
+He is the emeritus Director and a scientific member of the Max Planck Institute of Biophysics and an adjunct professor at the University of Frankfurt.
+Dr. Michel's research now concentrates on cellular respiration, active transport across cell membranes, and finding new drug targets for various diseases.
+Some of his current research projects aim to fight diseases like tuberculosis and cancer.

 Verseon's team is excited to have Dr. Michel join the company's scientific advisory board.
-CEO Adityo Prakash said, "Hartmut Michel's seminal work on membrane structure proteins has led to so much advancement in disease treatment.
+CEO Adityo Prakash said, "Hartmut Michel's seminal work on membrane protein structures and mechanisms has led to so much advancement in disease treatment.
 We are honored to have him on our advisory board."

 About Verseon